LEARN FROM THE LEADERS IN B2B SALES

 Share content

-A striking difference is that the frontrunners share relevant knowledge more often and successfully via social media (social selling).
-When creating this content – whether for blogs, personal videos or webinars – marketing and sales work closely together.
-They then distribute this content via LinkedIn or other social and digital channels; depending on where the prospect is located.
-This is how you arouse curiosity, create value, share valuable knowledge and plant the first seeds in a prospect's head.
+A striking difference is that the frontrunners share relevant knowledge more frequently and successfully via social media (social selling).
+When creating this content – whether for blogs, personal videos, or webinars – marketing and sales work closely together.

 Personalisation